IBM/java-sdk-core/Authentication.md

 The default value is `300` seconds.
 This property can only be configured programmatically (not via environment variables).

 Usage Notes:
-1. At most one of `iamProfileCrn` or `iamProfileId` may be specified.
+1. At most one of `iamProfileCrn` or `iamProfileId` or `iamProfileName` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).

-2. If both `iamProfileCrn` and `iamProfileId` are specified, then an error occurs.
+2. If more than one from `iamProfileCrn`, `iamProfileId` and `iamProfileName` are specified, then an error occurs.

-3. If neither `iamProfileCrn` nor `iamProfileId` are specified, then the default trusted profile linked to the compute resource will be used to perform the IAM token exchange.
+3. If neither `iamProfileCrn`, `iamProfileId` nor `iamProfileName` are specified, then the default trusted profile linked to the compute resource will be used to perform the IAM token exchange.
 If no default trusted profile is defined for the compute resource, then an error occurs.